protojour/migrado/README.md

 migrado is a command-line client that can help build and run schema or data migrations against your ArangoDB instance.

 migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically.
-[Docker](https://docs.docker.com/install/) is required to run schema migrations, however no transaction safety is available at this point.
+[Docker](https://docs.docker.com/install/) or arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.

 **migrado should be considered alpha software.** Make sure you test well before using in a production setting.